On why I started writing

 This is where I think out loud while the book takes shape.

-This is me making sense of mine.
+This is me making sense of it.

 Why subscribe?